 1(h) Subject Invention: Shall mean any invention or other intellectual property conceived or first reduced to practice under this MOA which is patentable or otherwise protectable under Title 35 of the United States Code, under 7 USC § 2321, et. seq., or under the patent laws of a foreign country.

-1(i) Project Management Plan (PMP): Shall mean the document prepared by Reclamation in coordination with SPA, and routinely updated by Reclamation throughout the duration of the Project to reflect the current project schedule and approach, that serves as a guideline describing how the Parties will manage and conduct the Project.
+1(i) Project Management Plan (PMP): Shall mean the document prepared by Reclamation in coordination with SPA, and routinely updated by Reclamation in coordination with SPA throughout the duration of the Project to reflect the current Project schedule and approach, that serves as a guideline describing how the Parties will manage and conduct the Project.

-1(j) Preconstruction Activities: Those initial activities that include, but are not limited to, planning, engineering, design, environmental permitting, and water rights change petitions that occur after the Secretary of the Interior notifies Congress of its determination of feasibility and before physical construction begins.
+1(j) Preconstruction Activities: Those initial activities that include, but are not limited to, planning, engineering, design, environmental permitting, and water rights applications and/or change petitions that occur after the Secretary of the Interior notifies Congress of its determination of feasibility and before physical construction begins.

 1(k) Non-Federal Proportionate Cost-Share: The percentage of the total construction cost of the Project assigned to SPA, the non-Federal partner(s), in accordance with Article 5(a) of this MOA.